Last updated on July 28th, 2023 at 03:23 pm

 What is a VPN?
 (Virtual Private Network)

 A virtual private network allows two separate, private networks to be connected together using a public network such at the internet.
 The two networks are connected together, yet behave as if they are one, single network.
+Traffic sent over a VPN is usually (although not exclusivey) encrypted for privacy.

 What Does WAN Mean?
 (Wide Area Network)